2022 Baltic Cup

 The 2022 Baltic Cup was the 29th Baltic Cup, an international football tournament contested by the Baltic states.
-Iceland won their first ever title and was the first guest team in the tournament to ever win it.
+Iceland won their first title and was the first guest team in the tournament to win it.

 Format

-This year Iceland joined Estonia, Latvia and Lithuania, thus the knock-out tournament format first tried at 2012 Baltic Cup was used.
+This year Iceland joined Estonia, Latvia, and Lithuania, thus the knock-out tournament format first tried at 2012 Baltic Cup was used.
 Penalty shoot-outs were used to decide the winner if a match was drawn after 90 minutes.